bobbysebolao/bobbysebolao.com/README.md

 - Tag autocomplete search tool
 - Night/knight/sprite mode

-**This website has been optimised for browsing in Google Chrome (Version 71) for desktop and mobile devices.
+**This website has been optimised for browsing in Google Chrome for desktop and mobile devices.
 Please note that it hasn't yet been tested in other browsers.**